 Sync iPhone to a computer using iTunes

 The primary method of syncing an iPhone to a PC is through iTunes.
 The process we’ll discuss below is the same for those with Macs running on macOS Mojave or earlier.
-The process is slightly different if you want to sync an iPhone with a Mac running macOS Catalina or later.
+The process is slightly different if you want to sync an iPhone with a Mac.

 Before starting, be sure to install or update to the latest version of iTunes on your computer.
 You can download it from the Microsoft Store or Apple’s website.
 Similarly, ensure that your computer’s software is updated to the latest version.